marnyg/wasmcloudPres/Why not care.md

 ## 2. Ecosystem Limitations

 - **Limited Provider Availability**:
-    - The number of pre-built capability providers is currently limited compared to ecosystems like Node.js or Java.
+    - The number of pre-built capability providers is currently limited compared to ecosystems like Docker or Java.
     - Custom provider development may be necessary, requiring additional resources.
 - **Sparse Tooling Ecosystem**:
     - Lack of mature CI/CD pipelines specifically tailored for wasmCloud deployments.